yuemcn/employee-reimbursement-system/README.md

 ### Editing Account Information

-To edit the user's account information, click on the orange "Edit" button; the user will be redirected to the Edit Account Information page.
+To edit the user's account information, click on the orange "Edit" button on the homepage.
+The user will be redirected to the Edit Account Information page.

 ![](./images/edit-info.png)